todogroup/todogroup.org/content/en/faq.md

 released - and there are many foundations, groups, and communities for different aspects of this rich ecosystem.
 TODO is specifically intended as a forum for companies' open source program managers to come together.
-Members generally tend to represent companies who consider open source to be an adjunct their core business.
+Members generally tend to represent organizations who consider open source to be an adjunct their core business.

-## Which companies are participating?
+## Which organizations are participating?

 See the full [list of members](/members).
 If you would like to take part too, please [contact us](/join).

 ## Can I be part of the TODO Community without being an official TODO Member?

-Yes.
+Yes, TODO Group resources are essentially like any other open source project.

 Everyone willing to contribute to improve OSPO education and adoption across industries worldwide is more than welcome to join the community and take part of the public resources through our GitHub page: https://github.com/todogroup.
 TODO community members include, but are not restricted to:

 * OSPO Managers
 * OSPO initiatives